dongwook412/ObjectDetectingWithDrone/README.md

 # ObjectDetectingWithDrone
 Object Detecting with drone using Intel's CNN algorithm

+## Motivation
+The project was carried out at the AI Object Detection Hackathon of the 2018 Engineering Education Festival.

 ## Data

 * A video shot through the drones in cage using our scenario